skyra-project/haste-server/haste-server/README.md

 ## Information

+***Code taken from [seejohnrun/haste-server](https://github.com/seejohnrun/haste-server) and adopted for Skyra environment***

-Haste is an open-source pastebin software written in node.js, which is easily installable in any network.
+Haste is an open-source pastebin software written in NodeJS, which is easily installable in any network.
 It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.
 A publicly available version can be found at [hastebin.com](http://hastebin.com)